 - Pepsi-Cola (American)

-Work for a foreign organization, traveling occasionally:
+Work for a foreign organization, travelling occasionally:

-- Buyer for a major department store.
+- A buyer for a major department store.

 - International Education Coordinator for a foreign college or university.